johnedstone/class102/chap05_adding_json_fields/README.md

 ### Purpose
-* Build on chapter 4
+* Chapter 5 builds on the ideas presented in chapter 4
 * Add json fields to allow json dictionaries for tags by clients
 * Start tagging at v5.00